ironfrown/ts_anomaly_detection_by_denoising/README.md

 ## Status
 **Current version: V3.06**
-- Several tests conducted on the full-QAE to determine its performance in response to the size of latent/trash space.
+- Several tests conducted on the full-QAE to determine its performance in response to the size of additional DoF qubits / rotation and entangling block repetions / latent vs. trash space.
+- Full tests to support the paper for ICCS'2024,

 **The current work is summarised here:**